Gray treefrog: Male/male interactions

 Since females do not prefer call overlap between males in a close range of each other, this can cause a change in call-timing as well as a change in the characteristics of the calls these males produce.
-When there are other male frogs calling, H. versicolor males will adjust the timing of their calls; however, this is done in a much less strict fashion than most frog species.
-Compared to other species, H. versicolor does not exhibit selective attention.
+When there are other male frogs calling, D. versicolor males will adjust the timing of their calls; however, this is done in a much less strict fashion than most frog species.
+Compared to other species, D. versicolor does not exhibit selective attention.
 Selective attention is the phenomenon observed in many chorusing male frog species to change the timing of their calls to reduce overlap based on their loudest one or two neighboring male competitors, while ignoring the timing of other calls farther away.
-Instead, H. versicolor males will avoid call overlap when paired with only one other male, but will not actively avoid overlap with adjacent frogs in a group nearly as much as other frog species do.
+Instead, D. versicolor males will avoid call overlap when paired with only one other male, but will not actively avoid overlap with adjacent frogs in a group nearly as much as other frog species do.
 In response to increased competition, males can change the timing of their calls, but also change the characteristics of their calls.
 As surrounding competition increases, males will increase the length of their advertisement calls, but produce those calls less often since each call requires more energy to produce.
 But call amplitude and call frequency do not change as the amount of surrounding competition changes.

 When males get closer and there is infiltration of each others territories, there are increased chances of aggressive encounters.
 This results in males engaging in conflict with one another through aggressive calls.
 The timing of these aggressive calls changes as distance from the intended recipient varies.

-Conflict between two H. versicolor males will begin with trading advertisement calls between each other.
+Conflict between two D. versicolor males will begin with trading advertisement calls between each other.
 Even though advertisement calls are primarily used to attract females, they still play a role in male-male interactions.
 Rarely the conflict escalates from this point and transitions into the exchange of aggressive calls and only in few cases will conflict result in physical contact.